HL7/smart-app-launch/input/pages/brands.md

 This specification provides a standardized method for Electronic Health Record (EHR) systems to publish Fast Healthcare Interoperability Resources (FHIR) endpoints and associated branding information to create a seamless user experience connecting patients to their health records through various applications.
 The specification focuses on the concept of "Patient-access Brands," where apps display recognizable cards or tiles representing different healthcare providers, payers, or organizations offering patient access through their FHIR endpoints.

-The specification defines FHIR profiles for Endpoint, Organization, and Bundle resources.
+The specification defines FHIR profiles for [Endpoint]({{site.data.fhir.path}}endpoint.html), Organization({{site.data.fhir.path}}organization.html), and Bundle({{site.data.fhir.path}}bundle.html) resources.
 It outlines the process for API providers to publish Brands associated with their FHIR endpoints and for apps to collect and present these Brands to users.
 Each Brand includes essential information such as the organization's name, logo, and patient access details, which apps can display in their user interface.
 Additionally, the specification addresses the relationship between Brands and endpoints, supporting cases where an endpoint publishes one or multiple Brands or where multiple endpoints publish the same Brand.
 It also provides guidance on caching and CORS.

 EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting patients to their health records across various platforms and services by following this specification.